MostafaELite/turnit-generic-store/README.md

 * Better encapsulation
 * Add different models for Persistence and Domain, and introduce more encapsulation
 * Rename Turnit.Persistence to TurnitStore.Persistence
-* Better discoverability thorough swagger and uniyfing the response type(perhaps ActionResult<T> for specficity)
+* Better discoverability through swagger and unifying the response type(perhaps ActionResult<T> for specficity)